galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 It runs as a typical Galaxy tool, except that it will only run for an administrative user.
 This is a minimal security precaution (see warnings below).
 Any scripting language interpreter supported by Conda can be used including bash, Python and Rscript.

-It was developed for informaticians who need to create new "real" Galaxy tools for their users.
+It was developed for informaticians who need new "real" Galaxy tools for their users.
 Any user comfortable with scripting languages on a linux command line may find it useful if they ever need a real Galaxy tool that wraps a working script.

 Generated tools pass Planemo lint, and are functionally indistinguishable from equivalent manually written tools.
 They contain a test based on the test data provided